sysunite/coins-2-validator/doc/command.md

 -h | print help message
 -l | write a log file
---yml-to-console | print the generated config *container.ccr* | the container file being described
+--yml-to-console | print the generated config
+-q | do not ouput anything to the console (apart from optional yml) *container.ccr* | the container file being described

 If the command was able to generate a configuration fragment the **exit code** is ```0```.
 In all other cases the **exit code** is ```1```.
 Add the ```-l``` argument and read the log for more information.